libexpat/libexpat.github.io/content/pages/string-pools.md

 This condition is true if we have a current block (not true when the pool is first initialised, for example) _and_ the start pointer is at the start of the block.
-This means that there is only one string in the block, because `start` always points to the beginning of the string we are currently working on (see the example under _Data Structures_ above and the description of `poolFinish()` below) and if that is still the start of the block there is no room for another string in the block.
-If there are no other strings in the block, there can't be any pointers into the block anywhere else in the system.
-We can safely use `realloc()` to expand the memory; even if it moves the block, there are no stray pointers that can be confused.
+If we have a finished string in the pool, `start` would have been moved on from the start of the current block (see the example under _Data Structures_ above and the description of `poolFinish()` below).
+Therefore we have at most one unfinished string in the pool, the string we are currently working on.
+With no finished strings in the block, there can't be any string pointers in the rest of the system that point into this block, so we can safely use `realloc()` to expand the memory; even if it moves the block, there are no stray pointers that can be confused.

     :::c
         BLOCK *temp;